 - Foods you have to bite into: corn on the cob, apples, carrots

-Chewing on hard things (for example, pens, pencils or fingernails) can damage the braces.
-Damaged braces will make your treatment last longer, so don’t do it!
+Chewing on hard things (for example, pens, pencils or fingernails) can damage the braces, extending your treatment time!

-When you get your braces on, you may feel general soreness in your mouth and teeth may be tender to biting pressures for 3 – 5 days.
-Take Tylenol or whatever you normally take for headache or discomfort.
+When you get your braces on, you may feel general soreness in your mouth, and your teeth may be tender to biting pressures for 3 – 5 days.
+Over-the-counter pain reliever can be used for the discomfort.
 The lips, cheeks, and tongue may also become irritated for one to two weeks as they toughen and become accustomed to the braces.
 We will supply wax to put on the braces in irritated areas to lessen discomfort.

 Loosening of Teeth

 This is to be expected throughout treatment.
 Don’t worry — it’s normal!
 Teeth must loosen first so they can move.
 The teeth will firm up in the correct positions after treatment is completed.

 Loose Wire or Band

 Don’t be alarmed if a wire or band comes loose.
 This happens occasionally.
 If a wire sticks out and is irritating, use a blunt instrument (eraser end of a pencil) and carefully, gently push the irritating wire back under the archwire.
 Simply get it out of the way.
 If irritation to the lips or mouth continues, place wax or wet cotton on the wire to reduce the annoyance.
 A loose band or bracket can generally be left in place until seen in our office.
 Call our office as soon as possible for an appointment to check and repair the problem.